Quickstart

 bowire plugin install Kuestenlogik.Bowire.Protocol.Kafka

-bowire plugin install Kuestenlogik.Bowire.Protocol.Storm
+bowire plugin install Kuestenlogik.Bowire.Protocol.Surgewave

 bowire plugin install Kuestenlogik.Bowire.Protocol.Dis